 The final year concentrates on preparation for the profession through a series of live and recorded performances.
-These take place in our in-house venues, London fringe theatres and an agents’ showcase in London’s West End.
+These take place in our in-house venues, London fringe theatres and there is an annual agents’ showcase in a London West End theatre.
 All work is undertaken in “as professional rep” circumstances of rehearsal, auditions and meetings.
 A distinctive feature of this year is the opportunity to work on a long form film project, professionally produced and directed, which provides every student with solid exposure to filming practices, and high quality material for their own marketing and show reel purposes.

 All students present their own work as either created performance or written research dissertation, encouraging independent and professional working practices in the development of their own work.
 The priority for this year is to encourage each student’s capacity to engage with the profession in multiple ways, maximising their employability.